An Interview with our Fantastic Alarm Engineer Tony

 Is there anything else you’d like to share about your experience working here?

 IPS has given me fantastic opportunities to learn many different skills and techniques.
-I have progressed so much since I first started and gained valuable experience in how this industry works.
+I have progressed so much since I first started and gained valuable experience in this industry.

 What gives you the greatest satisfaction when doing your job?